-The Fund provides a complete list of its holdings four times in each fiscal year, at the quarter-ends.
-For the second and fourth quarters, the lists appear in the Fund's semiannual and annual reports to shareholders.
-For the first and third quarters, the Fund files the lists with the Securities and Exchange Commission (SEC) on Form N-Q (or any successor Form).
-The Fund's Form N-Q (or any successor Form) filings are available on the SEC website, sec.gov.
+The Fund provides a complete list of its portfolio holdings four times each fiscal year, at the end of each fiscal quarter.
+For the second and fourth quarters, the list appears, respectively, in the Fund's semiannual and annual reports to shareholders.
+For the first and third quarters, the Fund files the list with the Securities and Exchange Commission (SEC) as an exhibit to its reports on Form N-PORT.
+The Fund's Form N-PORT filings are available on the SEC website, sec.gov.
 The SEC file numbers for the Fund are 811-07452 and 033-57340.
-The Fund's most recent portfolio holdings, as filed on Form N-Q (or any successor Form), have also been made available to insurance companies issuing variable annuity contracts and variable life insurance policies ("variable products") that invest in the Fund.
+The Fund's most recent portfolio holdings, as filed on Form N-PORT, have also been made available to insurance companies issuing variable annuity contracts and variable life insurance policies ("variable products") that invest in the Fund.

-A description of the policies and procedures that the Fund uses to determine how to vote proxies relating to portfolio securities is available without charge, upon request, from our Client Services department at 800 959 4246 or at invesco.com/proxyguidelines.
+A description of the policies and procedures that the Fund uses to determine how to vote proxies relating to portfolio securities is available without charge, upon request, from our Client Services department at 800 959 4246 or at invesco.com/corporate/about-us/ esg.
 The information is also available on the SEC website, sec.gov.